turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 When projects are graded, view the evaluation as a means to inform your learning, rather than as a static "grade".
 Feedback from instructors will focus on areas where you have an opportunity to deepen your understanding.

-Projects may be marked as **pass**, **fail**, and **wow**.
-Similarly, each section of the rubric (see below) will have pass/fail/wow markings, helping you understand your progress and growth in specific areas.
+Projects may be marked as **yes**, **not yet**, and **wow**.
+These scores answer the only important question: **does the project demonstrate student understanding of the learning goals?** Similarly, each section of the rubric (see below) will have yes/not yet/wow markings, helping you understand your progress and growth in specific areas.

-The overall project outcome (pass, fail, wow) is determined by "averaging" each section's outcome.
-You can think of a "pass" being worth a  1, a "fail" being worth a 0, and a "wow" being worth a 2.
+The overall project outcome (yes, not yet, wow) is determined by "averaging" each section's outcome.
+You can think of a "yes" being worth a  1, a "not yet" being worth a 0, and a "wow" being worth a 2.

-For this project, an average of 1+ is considered a pass!
+For this project, an average of 1+ is considered a passing project that demonstrates good student understanding!
 An average of 1.5+ is considered a wow.
-Anything below a 1 is considered a fail (see note in the section below).
+Anything below a 1 is considered a project that indicates that the concepts have not been fully understood (see note in the section below).

 <section class="answer">
 ### A important note about the possible outcomes

-**Pass** indicates that the student/team is ON TRACK in this area!
+**Yes** indicates that the student/team is ON TRACK in this area!
+YES you showed us you understand the concept!
 - The student/team demonstrates a good understanding of the concept

-**Fail** indicates that the student/team is BEHIND in this area
+**Not Yet** indicates that the student/team is BEHIND in this area - you showed us that you don't yet understand the concept
 - The student/team demonstrates misconceptions or confusion around the topic
 - Student/team should prioritize this concept in their studying and practice
 - ✨ A fail on a project does **not** mean the module is doomed!
 We want to see GROWTH.
 A student/team can fail a project and still be successful in Mod 1! ✨